reserve-protocol/protocol/contracts/proto0/README.md

 - Vault: holds exactly the collateral to back its own BU issuance
 - Manager: holds RToken that is slow minting, and slush fund for collateral (ie intermediate location for collateral during vault migrations)
-- Faucet: holds revenue RToken to be melted
+- Furnace: holds revenue RToken to be melted
 - StakingPool: holds staked RSR

 ## Invariants